risteon/highway-racer/README.md

-# RACER with Highway Environment
+# Highway-RACER

 <video src="results/best_policy_highway_eval_checkpoint_190000_episode_4.mp4" width="640" controls></video>

-This repository integrates RACER (Risk-sensitive Actor Critic with Epistemic Robustness) with a continuous-action highway-env to train a distributional SAC.
-The original RACER implementation from Kyle Stachowicz can be found at https://github.com/kylestach/epistemic-rl-release.
+A small research repository that integrates **RACER** (Risk-sensitive Actor Critic with Epistemic Robustness) with a continuous-action `highway-env` to train a distributional Soft Actor-Critic (SAC).
+The original RACER implementation by Kyle Stachowicz is available at: [https://github.com/kylestach/epistemic-rl-release](https://github.com/kylestach/epistemic-rl-release).

+---

-## Run training script
+## Setup

-Setup a virtual env (tested with python 3.11):
+* Python 3.11 (tested)
+* See `requirements.txt` for full dependency list

+Create and activate a virtual environment, then install the dependencies:

 ```bash
 python -m venv .venv
 source .venv/bin/activate
 pip install -r requirements.txt
 ```

-Run training:
+---

+## Training

+Start training with the included script:

 ```bash
 python -m racer.scripts.train_highway
 ```

-You should see that the averaged speed reaches ~35 m/s at step 30k.
+During training you should observe that the **average speed** of the agent reaches approximately **35 m/s** by around **30k steps**.

+---

-## Evaluation
+## Evaluation & results

-Comparing standard SAC with the distributional SAC implementation from RACER shows better performance and training convergence.
+Comparing standard SAC with the RACER distributional SAC shows better performance and faster convergence for the distributional variant:

 ![Quantitative results](results/quantitative_evaluation.png)